binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

              string fourThousandAndOneCharacters =
                 "Four thousand characters.";
              string expectedError =
-                "The un-modified string received from the client with the following IP address: " + '"' + _myTestIpv4Address + "\" " +
+                "The un-modified string received from the client with " + "the following IP address: " +
+                '"' + _myTestIpv4Address + "\" " +
                 "exceeded the allowed maximum length of an escaped Html user input string. " + "The maximum length allowed is: " +